 The Dangers of Borrowing Cryptocurrency

 There is another potentially dangerous game in town, and it’s called borrowing cryptocurrency.
-There are companies that target people in the market for short-term, low-dollar loans, such as payday loans (which are sometimes referred to as no credit check loans or bad credit loans).
-But this is a newly created field, and the risks associated with cryptocurrency multiple when you add in a loan element.
+This is a newly created field, and the risks associated with cryptocurrency multiple when you add in a loan element.

 Risks increase even further when you don’t understand the underlying technology of cryptocurrency.
 Cryptocurrency loans can also be straight-up scams, along with fake cryptocurrencies, fake cryptocurrency websites and mobile apps, and email phishing scams.